JetBrains/kotlin-web-site/pages/docs/reference/compiler-reference.md

 The following options are common for all Kotlin compilers.

 ### `-version`
-* Display the compiler version.
+Display the compiler version.
+{:.details-group}

 ### `-nowarn`
 * Suppress the compiler from displaying warnings during compilation.